 Be Happy in Every Moment

 Focus your attention on the present.
 Let go of the everyday futility, overthinking, negativity and judgement.
 Enjoy the process, not just the destination.
-Be aware of your deepest thoughts and how it translates into your surroundings.
-Be alert of your daily choices.
-Be mindful.
+Be aware of your deepest thoughts and how these translate into your surroundings.